katholt/srst2/README.md

 (i) sequence reads (this example uses paired reads in gzipped fastq format, see below for options)

 (ii) a fasta sequence database to match to.
 For resistance genes, this means a fasta file of all the resistance genes/alleles that you want to screen for, clustered into gene groups.
-A suitable database, which combines sequences from ResFinder and CARD, is distributed with SRST2 (data/resistance.fasta).
+Some suitable databases are distributed with SRST2 (in the /data directory); we recommend using /data/ARGannot.fasta for acquired resistance genes.

 2 - Run gene detection: